OccMamba: Semantic Occupancy Prediction with State Space Models: Introduction

 In this work, we present the first Mamba-based network for semantic occupancy prediction, which we refer to as \Name.
 Owing to the global modeling and linear computation complexity of Mamba, our \Name can efficiently process a large number of voxel grids given limited computation resources, as shown in Fig.~\ref{fig:introduction}(a)-(b).
+To effectively utilize the global and local information hidden in the input voxel grids, we design the hierarchical Mamba module and local context processor.
 To facilitate the processing of Mamba blocks as well as preserve the spatial structure of the 3D input data, we present a simple yet effective 3D-to-1D reordering policy, i.e., height-prioritized 2D Hilbert expansion.
 The designed policy sufficiently utilizes the categorical clues in the height information as well as the spatial prior in the XY plane.
 In this way, \Name effectively exploits LiDAR and camera cues, enabling effective fusion and processing of voxel features extracted from these sources without compression.
 This uncompressed voxel feature processing method, combined with Mamba's global modeling capabilities, enhances \Name with the occlusion reasoning capability, particularly in complex driving scenarios.
 We perform extensive experiments on three semantic occupancy prediction benchmarks, i.e., OpenOccupancy~\cite{openoccupancy}, SemanticKITTI~\cite{semantickitti} and SemanticPOSS~\cite{semanticposs}.
 Our \Name consistently outperforms state-of-the-art algorithms in all benchmarks.
-It is noteworthy that on OpenOccupancy, partly shown in Fig.~\ref{fig:introduction}(c), our \Name surpasses the previous state-of-the-art Co-Occ~\cite{co-occ} by \textbf{3.1\%} IoU and \textbf{3.2\%} mIoU, respectively.
+It is noteworthy that on OpenOccupancy, partly shown in Fig.~\ref{fig:introduction}(c), our \Name surpasses the previous state-of-the-art Co-Occ~\cite{co-occ} by \textbf{5.1\%} IoU and \textbf{4.3\%} mIoU, respectively.

-The contributions of our paper are summarized as follows: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, we design the first Mamba-based network for outdoor semantic occupancy prediction.
-It possesses global modeling capability with linear computation complexity, which is essential to the processing of a large number of occupancy grids.
+The contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item To our knowledge, we design the first Mamba-based network for outdoor semantic occupancy prediction.
+It possesses global modeling capability with linear computation complexity, which is crucial to the processing of a large number of voxel grids.
+We design the hierarchical Mamba module and local context processor to better aggregate global and local contextual information, respectively.

-\item To facilitate the processing of Mamba blocks as well as maximally retain the original spatial structure of point clouds, we design a simple yet effective reordering policy that projects the point clouds into 1D sequences.
+\item To facilitate the processing of Mamba blocks as well as maximally retain the original spatial structure of 3d voxels, we design a simple yet effective reordering policy that projects the point clouds into 1D sequences.

 \item Our \Name achieves the best performance on three popular semantic occupancy prediction benchmarks.

 \end{itemize}